bartwojcik/easygoing/README.md

 ## TODOs:
 - Verify certbot runs so that certificate can update automatically (saved on a volume).
 - Add prettier flags
-- Navbar custom image and text.
+- Navbar custom image.
-- Dynamic entries in Navbar.
 - Simple file upload (and image?) service.
 - Add favicon (uploadable?).
-- Configurable image background and/or styles option (dynamic customize bootstrap possible?).
+- Configurable image background and/or styles option (if customization of bootstrap dynamically possible - upload theme.css?).
 - (Possibly) Mitigate markdown syntax XSS vulnerabilites, so it can be also used by users?
+- (Possibly)Dynamic entries in Navbar.
 - (Possibly) Add search (haystack?).
+- (Possibly) Post and Comment should be moved to the same model (tree-like comments).

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details